AnaMariaVoineag/Sudoku/README.md

 Only if you want to see the Sudoku board solved correctly you can use Justin Russo’s wizard powers.

 # Features
-Colorful Buttons: The buttons are changing its default color when the user is hovering on it
+Colorful Buttons: Each button are changing its default color when the user is hovering on it

 How to Play Window: Using this window users learn how to play Sudoku